 This 12-month fellowship is intended for an advanced Ph.D. student working toward the completion of the dissertation.
-Applications are open to scholars in all related fields and all periods of time, although preference will be given to those who have experience working with Native communities.
+Applications are open to scholars in all related fields and all periods of time, although preference will be given to those who have experience working with Indigenous communities.
 The caliber of the proposal, and evidence that the project will be completed in a timely manner, are the two most important criteria for evaluation.
-The selection committee will also take into consideration the need to be at the APS Library and other research institutions in the Philadelphia area.
+The selection committee will also take into consideration the need to be at the APS Library & Museum and other research institutions in the Philadelphia area.

-A stipend of $25,000 for twelve months (plus health benefits if one’s home institution does not provide them) will be awarded to the successful applicant, who will also have desk space at the APS Library’s Center for Native American and Indigenous Research.
+A stipend of $25,000 for twelve months (plus health benefits if one’s home institution does not provide them) will be awarded to the successful applicant, who will also have desk space at the APS Library & Museum’s Center for Native American and Indigenous Research.
 In addition, the predoctoral fellow will receive $5,000 in travel funds for outside research, fieldwork, and/or travel.
 Fellows will also partake in the intellectual life of the Society and have opportunities to receive professional development, including works-in-progress seminars, a manuscript workshop, career mentoring, and conference participation.

 All application materials will be submitted online.
 Applicants will submit: